Gas and electricity arrears

 You may be able to get a grant or a loan to help with insulation, draught proofing, central heating and other energy-saving measures.
 Some energy companies offer energy-saving schemes and discounts.
 Suppliers may offer other kinds of help.

 - The Simple Energy Advice website has helpful information about this.
 If you cannot use the internet, contact on 0800 444 202.
-GOV.UK has a calculator which tells you what help you can get with energy grants and heating costs.
-The Energy Saving Trust has additional information.
+The Energy Saving Trust has additional information on financial support that may be available.

 - In Wales, you can also apply for free energy grants and help through the Nest scheme.
 Contact Nest on 0808 808 2244 or use a call back request form on their website.
 See the Useful contacts section for details.